-A urine pH test measures the acidity of urine.
+A urine pH test measures the level of acid in urine.

-Your health care provider may tell you to stop taking certain drugs that can affect the results of the test.
+Your health care provider may tell you to stop taking certain medicines that can affect the results of the test.
+These may include:

 A high urine pH may be due to:

 A low urine pH may be due to: